-Figure 4.37 2D internal loading case in a beam in equilibrium
+Figure 4.37 2D internal loading of a beam in equilibrium.

 Distributed loading

-Consider a differential element of length dx located at an abscissa x picked up from a beam under distributed loading of magnitude q and draw it free body diagram under equilibrium following the sign convention of internal loadings; this is illustrated in figure 4.38.
+Consider a differential element of length dx on the abscissa x picked up from a beam subjected to distributed loading of magnitude q.
+Figure 4.38 shows the FBD of the beam under equilibrium and following the sign convention of internal loadings.